pvanallen/esp32-getstarted/docs/io-adafruit.md

 We can turn the ESP32 into a cloud connected device that can be controlled from anywhere in the world by using an IoT cloud service like [io.adafruit.com](https://io.adafruit.com/).

-1. Set up your account on [io.adafruit.com](https://io.adafruit.com/)
+1. Set up your free account on [io.adafruit.com](https://io.adafruit.com/)
+1. Go to IO -> Feeds, and check the box next to "Welcome Feed" and delete it with "**Delete Feed**"
-1. Go to Feeds -> Actions, and create a new Feed (data stream) with a single field (e.g. named "mydata")
+1. Now, create a new Feed (e.g. named "test")
-1. From the sidebar, select "View AIO Key" and get your username and key
+1. In the main menu, select "My Key" and get your username and key (copy the code for "Scripting" which is Python)
-1. Enter this information into the code examples, (along with your WiFi credentials if needed - you may already be connecting to WiFi through your boot.py)
+1. Enter this information into the code examples where appropriate, replacing the placeholders
-1. Change the myMqttClient in the code to a unique name for each different client you run simultaneously.
-If you use the same name for simultaneous connections to io.adafruit.com, you will get errors.
+1. Change the myMqttClient in the code to a unique name for each different client you run simultaneously (e.g. your first and last name).
+If you use the same name (as yourself, or other people) for simultaneous connections to io.adafruit.com, you will get errors.
+1. You should already be connecting to WiFi through your boot.py

+### Install MQTT library/module on your device
-1. Before you can run the below example programs, you must install an MQTT library on your device.
+Before you can run the below example programs, you must install an MQTT library/nodule on your device.
 You use the upip command to install Python modules in Microphyhon, and this requires that WiFi be connected.
-So be sure you have uploaded the boot.py file customized with your WiFi credentials. **You only need to do this once**.
+So be sure you have uploaded the boot.py file customized with your WiFi credentials. **You only need to install this library/nodule once**.

-1. Run the following commands to connect to WiFi and install the mqtt module.
+Run the following commands to connect to WiFi and install the mqtt module.

-### Install MQTT library on your device
-To do this, you MUST be connected to wifi
+To do this, you MUST already be connected to wifi

 ```
 >>> import boot